FAQs for Employees

-Having the Virginia Tech community vaccinated is the surest and safest way to move our university fully into the future, and it is required that everyone who is vaccinated submit proof of vaccination.
+Having the Virginia Tech community vaccinated is the surest and safest way to prepare for a successful fall semester, and requiring proof of vaccination allows us to better monitor the community's overall health.
 As we work toward our goal of providing an in-person experience for students this fall, registering vaccine information is an important step toward easing campus restrictions and returning to in-person activities and events as we have enjoyed them in the past.

 Is there a deadline for registering my vaccine information?

 Yes.
 The deadline for employees to report that they have received the full course of vaccine doses (one or two, depending on the vaccine) or to seek an exemption due to a medical condition or sincerely held religious belief is Oct.
 1, 2021.
 If employees have already reported their vaccination information, there is nothing else they need to do.

 Failure to report vaccination or to seek an exemption by the Oct.
 1 deadline will result in HR action up to and including dismissal.

 I have already reported my vaccine information to Virginia Tech.
 Is there anything else I need to do?

 No. If you are fully vaccinated and have already reported your vaccine information, there is nothing else you need to do.

 What does it mean to be fully vaccinated?